 When sitting GCSE exams, there are compulsory subjects such as Maths and English but also optional subjects you can choose.
 We give you some tips to help you select the best subjects for you as well as how to organise your study better.

-For students in England the main compulsory subjects for GCSE 2016 are:
+For students in England the most popular subjects for GCSE 2018 are:

 Language courses such as Welsh and Irish may be required in certain schools in certain districts.
 Click on the links above for specific course breakdown, advice and sample resources for compulsory subjects.Sign Up to Create Online Notes